Club History.

 The Club rapidly established its reputation in the L&CPU, and it won the Tansley Memorial Shield (for black and white photography, shown on the right) in only its second year of membership.
 Poulton members provided lecturers and judges for other clubs in the area and the reputation of the Society quickly spread.

 The club logo, a lith image of the stocks in Poulton town centre, was designed by Jake Loddington in the early days of the Society's existence.
-He regarded his efforts as a temporary design and has recently expressed surprise that his symbol is still in use, fifty years later.
+He regarded his efforts as a temporary design and expressed surprise that his symbol is still in use, sixty years later.
 You will see it on every page of this website.

 As well as our early affiliation to the Lancashire and Cheshire Photographic Union, we became closely involved with other local Societies on the Fylde Coast, forming the Joint Fylde Photographic Societies (JFPS).
 Through this body, competitions, exhibitions and lectures were staged to promote photography in the wider community.
 In recent years, however, the JFPS shrank in size to only three societies (Poulton, Lytham St Annes PS and HASSRA Fylde PS) and was finally wound up in 2014.

-Our comfortable club-room, on the first floor of the integral Church Hall, served us extremely well for over 30 years.
+Our comfortable club-room, on the first floor of the integral Church Hall, served us extremely well for over 40 years.
 We enjoyed use of catering and storage facilities and there is a chair-lift fitted to the rear stairs.
-In the last few years, however, our membership swelled and the room became a little cramped on occasion.
+In recent years, however, our membership swelled and the room became a little cramped on occasion.
 We moved downstairs to our present larger clubroom in late 2017.

 In April 2016 the Society celebrated its 50th Anniversary Year with a dinner at Singleton Lodge.
 Past chairmen were all invited and we were pleased that many of them were able to join us.